Kailey Brennan

 Teaching and Sharing Knowledge

-- Provide instruction in Engaging Vitality as continuing education for licensed practitioners and students
+- Provide teaching for Engaging Vitality as continuing education for licensed practitioners and students

-- Emphasis on palpation techniques in acupuncture practice
+- Emphasis on osteopathic assessment methods and palpation techniques in acupuncture practice

 A client’s perspective: